Web-Engine/hot-key-lib/README.md

 # key-macro-lib
-javascript key library macro on web
+javascript hot key library on web

 ## How to use